-10 The diverse geographic and urban density nature of the Companies' service territories makes it unlikely that a single meter network vendor technology will be capable of servicing 100% of the smart meters, and a small population of meters will require alternative solutions.
+&lt;sup>10 The diverse geographic and urban density nature of the Companies' service territories makes it unlikely that a single meter network vendor technology will be capable of servicing 100% of the smart meters, and a small population of meters will require alternative solutions.
 The Companies have determined that less than 5% of customers across the Companies are located in areas where RF meters may not be able to form an RF mesh or join a neighboring mesh due to the distance from the nearest meter, terrain, subterranean location, etc. ("RF Challenged" meters).
 In such cases, the Companies will utilize a point-to-point ("PTP") solution, e.g., cellular communication.
-In some cases where the location is not RF
+In some cases where the location is not RF Challenged, a PTP solution might also be utilized if it is considered more cost-effective than building an RF mesh in the local area.

-The LAN connection between an individual meter and the collector in the Companies' proposed architecture will use a proprietary communications protocol that is unique to the meter vendor.
-The collector will then link to a Wide Area Network ("WAN") which uses a standard protocol for "backhaul" services to connect the meter to the Head End.
+Area Network ("WAN") which uses a standard protocol for "backhaul" services to connect the meter to the Head End.